abaum1/sp19/README.md

+# How to upload slides
+- Clone this repo directory (you should have push access!)
+- Run `python add_lecture.py` and follow the prompt
+- Git add, commit, push

-# How to use jekyll
+# How to use jekyll to display site locally

 ```bash
 brew install ruby